bokimino/Academy_Challenges/README.md

 ## Project status
 If you have run out of energy or time for your project, put a note at the top of the README saying that development has slowed down or stopped completely.
 Someone may choose to fork your project or volunteer to step in as a maintainer or owner, allowing your project to keep going.
 You can also make an explicit request for maintainers.

+Opened the main branch and through the main branch created several branches for each projects.
+On the first and the second project the html and style css are within the project folder which i resolved in the 3 and 4 project.
+Had issues with copy paste regarding projects , the change wasn't registered so i had to create the folders first within so i can add the elements there.